studentinsights/studentinsights/scripts/aws/README.md

 sudo umount -d /dev/xvdf
 ```

 This didn't work, I wasn't able to manually unmount the EBS volume.
+TODO, needs more investigation

 #### Instance is rebooted
+TODO

 #### Instance is stopped
 First, let's bring the Postgres instance and process back up, and then we can deploy the Rails instances so that they point to the new IP for the primary Postgres node.
 After they're healthy, ELB will put them back into service and the site will come back up.